milesfromcc/curator-extension/README.md

 ## Things to know

-- If you make changes and they aren't automatically applied, you can click the reload icon (?)
+- if you make changes and they aren't automatically applied, you can click the reload icon (?)

 ---